 450-500 girls are in grades 8-12.
 Students come from diverse backgrounds, neighborhoods, ethnic groups, and religions.

 41 faculty members and 10 professional staff, 47% of whom have Masters or PhD degrees, are unusually accessible to students.

 Academy of Our Lady is located at 537 Avenue D in Marrero, easily accessible from all parts of the West Bank.
-A new facility is slated for a West Bank location in the next three to four years.
+A new facility is currently underconstruction and slated to be complete in the Fall of 2014.

 More than 100 courses, including 60 electives, are offered.
 The flexible schedule allows students the opportunity to take eight courses a year, earning up to 32 credits in four years; 28 credits are required for graduation.

 Honors courses are available in each of the 6 core subject areas.
 Six AP classes allow students to earn college credit while attending the Academy.

 Advanced and Academic eighth-grade programs allow for a gradual transition to high school, preparing students for its academic demands.